 Either way, it’s you, the homeowner, who loses.

-So many things can go wrong when constructing a plaster wall.
-For instance, a construction professional might forgot to rake the background surface before applying plaster on it.
-Another possible scenario is when he or she overlays the plaster without applying chicken wire mesh in the masonry first.
+So many things can go wrong when constructing it.
+For instance, a construction professional might forget to rake the background surface before applying plaster on it.
+Another possible scenario is when he or she overlays it without applying chicken wire mesh in the masonry first.

-Whatever the reason for the poor installation, a crack on your plaster wall is something you can’t afford to ignore.
+Whatever the reason for the poor installation, a crack is something you can’t afford to ignore.

-One drawback of using plaster is that it’s vulnerable to moisture.
+One drawback of using it is that it’s vulnerable to moisture.
 Moisture becomes prevalent in the atmosphere when seasons change frequently.
-Allow moisture to come in contact with the plaster wall regularly and it will seep through the plaster, causing it to expand and form hairline cracks.
+Allow moisture to come in contact with it regularly, and it will seep through, causing it to expand and form damage.

-Using concrete that is of poor quality contributes to the corrosion of plaster.
+Using concrete that is of poor quality contributes to the corrosion.
 Weak concrete has a porous surface, making it easy for the moisture to seep inside.
 Once the moisture comes in contact with the cement for too long, the protective layer holding the structure together becomes corroded, causing hairline cracks to form.
-Cracks caused by corrosion can even more annoying than the regular crack because of its rusty color.
+Ones caused by corrosion can even more annoying than the regular ones because of its rusty color.

 Do you have large trees or vines near your home?
-If so, you might want to check if they’re growing into your plaster walls.
+If so, you might want to check if they’re growing into your plaster.
 If cracks are the result of growing vegetation, you can trim the “excess growth” with pruning shears.

 Cracks can occur when the house “settles” long enough to create stresses in the home’s foundation, causing the plasterwork to shift, which subsequently leads to cracks.
-Settlement cracks are usually vertical and are likely to run along the home’s exterior walls.
-Cracks caused by settlements are not to be taken lightly because they may lead to structural problems.
-It will be wise to have the cracks investigated immediately upon discovery to ensure that the structure of the home hasn’t been compromised in any way.
+They are usually vertical and are likely to run along the home’s exterior.
+Ones caused by settlements are not to be taken lightly because they may lead to structural problems.
+It will be wise to have them investigated immediately upon discovery to ensure that the structure of the home hasn’t been compromised in any way.

-Before you start repairing any cracks or holes in your plaster wall, you must check first if the paint used on it is lead-based.
+Before you start repairing any cracks or holes, you must check first if the paint used on it is lead-based.
 Why?
 For one thing, lead is a harmful neurotoxin that can cause many health issues.
 As you carry out repairs, you will need to perform steps that may cause the chemical to spread into the atmosphere, putting you and your loved ones at risk.

-If your plaster wall was painted before 1978, it’s highly likely that the paint over your plaster wall contains lead.
+If your wall was painted before 1978, it’s highly likely that the paint contains lead.

 Either way, children or pregnant women should steer clear from the work area before you get started.